oniolalekan/carprice_prediction/README.md

 # Car Price Prediction Service

 This is a Django Rest Framework service to help predict price of car given some core dependent variables.
 The service is based on a prediction model trained using data and a kernel from a Kaggle challenge. <a href="https://www.kaggle.com/goyalshalini93/car-price-prediction-linear-regression-rfe"> Kaggle Challenge</a>

+The aim was to construct a model that can predict the price of car (the dependent attribute) from the attribute variables (the independent attributes) like car {horsepower, width, company name, fuel type, engine size, cylinder number, etc.}.
+This is a classical example of a regression problem where the objective is to predict a continuous value - the price of a car.

+From the Exploratory Data Analysis, it was discovered that most of the collected independent variables had no effect on the price of the car.
+In other words, there was little or no correlation between the variables and the price of car.
+Consequently, those variables were dropped.
+However, carwidth, horsepower .... to have significant positive correlation with price.

+New features were also derived from existing ones.
+One worthy of mention is "Car Range" - a categorical data.
+This feature was derived by binning the Car Companies based on avg prices of each Company to give three features: Budget, Medium, and Highend.

 The service is deployed on heroku: <a href="http://carpricepredict.herokuapp.com/"> Car Price Prediction </a>